digitaldelinquent/dotfiles/README.md

 # Rice

-1. Copy/symlink the .zprofile, .profile, .gitconfig and .to-download files into your home directory.
-2. After that copy/symlink everything over from the config directory into your .config directory.

-> **NOTE:** If on non-linux machine (UNIX-like OS like MacOS) copy the .zshrc into the
-> home directory.

-3. Copy/symlink the scripts dir into your .local/bin dir.
+1. Symlink the dotfiles via stow: `stow --adopt .`
-4. Pass the packages file in the .to-download dir into your system package manager and install all necessary files.
+2. Pass the packages file in the .to-download dir into your system package manager and install all necessary files.
 (If you are using the dnf package manager, use the `reinstall` function in the shell.)